-To hear or record incoming sound on the computer using a cable with a stereo miniplug, connect the audio equipment to the sound input port (Ψ).
-If you're using a cable with two RCA-type connectors, connect the audio equipment to the right and left audio input ports (\P)).
+To hear or record incoming sound on the computer, connect the audio equipment to the sound input port (Ψ) .

-To record the sound produced by the computer or play that sound through external speakers using a cable with a stereo miniplug, connect the audio equipment to the sound output port (•)).
-If you're using a cable with two RCA-type connectors, connect the audio equipment to the right and left audio output ports (•)).
+To record the sound produced by the computer or play that sound through external speakers, connect the audio equipment to the sound output port (4)).